 This latest exhibition of paintings, graphics and archive material traces the remnants left over from Puthi-Pora (manuscript reading).
 The exhibition probes into how the revival in the UK, Bengal and Bangladesh is taking shape and why language and culture falls from collective consciousness.

-A special open evening accompanied the exhibition ‘Bangla is not my mother tongue’ on Thursday 23rd February.
+A special open evening accompanied the exhibition ‘Bangla is not my mother tongue’ with talks by leading academics and researchers on the subject.

-A half-day workshop including Sylheti writing sessions was held on Saturday 25th February.
-The workshop was facilitated by Shantir Boi (shantirboi.org)
+A half-day workshop including Sylheti writing sessions that was facilitated by Shantir Boi (shantirboi.org)